alatiera/gnome-podcasts/README.md

 #### Dependencies

-* Rust stable 1.26 or later along with cargo.
+* Rust stable 1.27 or later along with cargo.
 * Gtk+ 3.22 or later
+* Gstreamer 1.12 or later
 * Meson
 * A network connection